creitve/cartomatic/README.md

 ## About

-Open-source scenarios which helps you setup server for [CS-Cart and Multi-Vendor](https://cs-cart.com/).
+Open-source scenarios to help you setup [CS-Cart and Multi-Vendor](https://cs-cart.com/) servers.
 Current version is 1.0.0.

   * [About](#about)
       * [Features](#features)